A new play for small scale touring and the rural touring networks

 The tour will be accompanied at each venue by an Audio Exhibition of stories gathered from intergenerational storytelling workshops Kindred are running in Spring 2018 .
 The stories are actual memories told by workshop participants and inspired by the themes and ideas from The Haunted Man.

 An Audio Exhibition What's Your Story? - A life Story Project

 We will also be touring an audio exhibition to each performance of The Haunted Man.
-This exhibition will be put together from a series of intergenerational workshops we will be running in early autumn.
+This exhibition will be put together from a series of intergenerational workshops we will be running in Spring 2018.
 They are a varitation of the What's Your story? sessions we have run before and you can find out more about them by clicking here.

 If you woud like more information about these workshops and the exhibition then please call chris on 0776 977 1264 or email him at email@example.com.

 Kindred Theatre receives funding for The Haunted Man and What's Your Story? from Arts Council England